Skip to content

 Language Death and How You Should Help

 Hello again!
 In the last couple of weeks I’ve been talking about language death.
 This will be the last of three posts about the topic, in which I talk about how you can help with language death.
-It’s probably not going to be entirely what you expect.
-If you’ve just found your way here, you…
+It’s probably not going to be what you expect.
+If you’ve just found your way here, you might…

 Read more